Updated: Fall 2022

 What does program orientation look like?

 Orientation is led by U of M DI Leadership and The Emily Program and M Health Fairview Coordinators, and includes:

 - Onboarding (training modules, security clearance, fingerprinting, photos for ID badges) and administration details

 What kinds of projects or assignments will I complete during this internship?

-Prior to clinical rotations, you will complete pre-homework designed to familiarize yourself with common conditions, procedures, and medications seen in that setting.
-Depending on the rotation you may complete case studies, create educational materials, and present relevant topics during your experience.
-During the internship, you will create a career portfolio to highlight some of these assignments and projects that you can then utilize in your resume or show potential employers.
+Prior to rotations, you will complete preparation designed to familiarize yourself with experiences and situations you will encounter in that setting.
+Each intern will complete a patient/client case study from within their concentration area, create educational materials, conduct a theme meal, and other enriching experiences within rotations.
+During the internship, you will also create a career portfolio to highlight some of these assignments and projects that you can then utilize in your resume or show potential employers.

 Where are past interns working now?

 Just a few examples from recent years:

-- Eating Disorders facilities in Denver, Texas, and California
+- The Emily Program in MN and WA, as well as other Eating Disorders facilities in Denver, Texas, and California

-- Private practice startup in Hawaii, with a focus on ED awareness and treatment
+- Private practice startup in Boston and Hawaii, with a focus on ED awareness and treatment

 - M Health Fairview throughout the various metro locations and practice areas (Med/Surg, Cardiac, Pediatrics, ICU, Relief or Casual, and Food Service Management)

-- Medical centers in San Diego and Honolulu
+- Medical centers in Washington, San Diego and Honolulu

 - College and Professional Sports Programs

 How does the University of Minnesota support interns during rotations?

 In addition to classes twice a month, interns will have the support of program leadership, fellow interns, and either their MNT or ED-TEP Coordinator for their respective concentration rotation experiences.
 Program leadership is available for any questions or concerns.
-You will meet your fellow interns during orientation and interns will often create a group chat or Facebook group.
+You will meet your fellow interns during orientation and interns will often create a group chat or connect via a shared app.
 Concentration-specific Coordinators are also available for any concentration/site specific questions.